abeljoseph/model_estimation/README.md

 # Model Estimation and Discriminant Functions
+This repository implements parametric and non-parametric estimators for statistical model estimation, as well as linear discriminant combination for classifier aggregation.